 How dogs and cats use their tails

 Cats and dogs use their tails for both balance and communication.
-Their tails are composed of segmented bones, muscles and ligaments.
-The tail is attached to the sacrum, which is connected to the vertebral bones of the lumbar spine.
+They are composed of segmented bones, muscles and ligaments, and attached to the sacrum, which is connected to the vertebral bones of the lumbar spine.
 Nerves travel back down along the spine to control the muscles of the tail, hind legs, large intestine, bladder and anus.

-The prognosis for a simple broken tail is generally quite good – usually amputation above the break is recommended, and once the surgery site is healed, these cats lead a normal life with a bobbed tail.
+The prognosis for a simple break is generally quite good – usually amputation above the break is recommended, and once the surgery site is healed, these cats lead a normal life with a bobbed tail.

 Beyond a break, tails can be injured any number of ways, some of which may not be immediately obvious to even the most astute owner.
-As I’ve mentioned, windows and doors are common traps for kitty tails, as are cat fights and auto accidents.
+As I’ve mentioned, windows and doors are common traps, as are cat fights and auto accidents.
 Less obvious injuries include tail pulling accidents, which can occur from an overly eager child, or a narrowly missed hit by car incident.
-When a cat is lucky enough to escape being hit by a car, sometimes his tail is collateral damage – his tail gets caught by the wheel but he keeps right on running, resulting in what we call a “tail pull” injury.
+When a cat is lucky enough to escape being hit by a car, sometimes his tail is collateral damage – it gets caught by the wheel but he keeps right on running, resulting in what we call a “tail pull” injury.

 Tail pull injuries may be less obvious.
 When the tail is traumatically pulled, the nerves that travel down to the hind end can be stretched or even severed.
 This causes trouble for not only the tail, but for the other organs and muscles those nerves connect, including the bladder and intestines.

-Signs of a tail pull injury include a dragging tail, dribbling of urine or urinary incontinence, and fecal incontinence.
+Signs of a pull injury include a dragging, dribbling of urine or urinary incontinence, and fecal incontinence.
 Similar to a broken tail, your vet will order an X-ray to be sure of the diagnosis.

 Tail pull injuries vary in terms of prognosis, depending on the severity of nerve damage.
 Most cases recover, though it may take up to six months to do so.
 Even severely affected cats (those with fecal incontinence and no tail mobility at the time of the injury) have a 50% recovery rate, though a lot of nursing care will be needed until the condition is resolved.
-Having cat insurance or dog insurance from Petplan pet insurance in place, which can cover accidents and injuries such as these, can help with the costs of caring for your injured pet during this difficult recovery period.
+Having cat insurance from Petplan in place, which can cover accidents and injuries such as these, can help with the costs of caring for your injured cat during this difficult recovery period.